 The above graph represents the total value of Card Transactions in India, by month.
-In July 2019, about 1,416.09 million number of card transactions were completed in India.
-The total amount transacted through either credit or debit cards in India was Rs 4,002.56 billion.
-That represents a 0.6% M-o-M increase when the total card transactions valued at Rs 3,977.62 billion.
+In October 2019, the total card transactions in India reached an all-time high of 1,517.66 million.
+Interestingly, the total amount transacted through either credit or debit cards in India also reached a record-high Rs 45,70.99 billion in the same month.
+That represented an impressive 17.4% M-o-M and 13.1% YoY increase in the value of card transactions recorded in the country.

 |Source||Reserve Bank of India (RBI)|